TNRIS/api.tnris.org/README.md

 filter to spatially identify collections.

 ## Order Data retention Policies

-Procedures for handling order deletions for the API.
+To be implemented future procedures for handling order deletions for the API.
 Jun 18 2024
 * Un-acted upon orders will be archived after 90 days.
 After an additional 30 days then they will be deleted from the API database.
 * Orders manually marked as sent will be archived after 90 days.
 After an additional 30 days they will be deleted from the API database.